Admire the Acrobats

 - Point out that the words avenue, app, and admit start with the letter A while emphasizing the short A sound.

 - Let the children admire the acrobats as they watch the YouTube clip again (optional).

 Turn your A into an acrobat

-- Have the children use their A to do flips and tricks all while saying things like, “Admire your acrobat,” or “Look at the active acrobat.”
+- Have the children use their As to do flips and tricks all while saying things like, “Admire the acrobat,” or “Look at the active acrobat.”